symfony/symfony-docs/translation.rst

 The Translation Process
 ~~~~~~~~~~~~~~~~~~~~~~~

-To actually translate the message, Symfony uses the following process:
+To actually translate the message, Symfony uses the following process when
+using the ``trans()`` method:

 * The ``locale`` of the current user, which is stored on the request is determined;